 There are many Search Engine Optimization (SEO) techniques that can boost your website’s visibility.
 Due to the sheer amount of large-scale SEO strategies available, it can be easy to overlook some of the smaller (but still important) tasks.
 For instance, learning how to create an effective meta description in WordPress is vital.

 Meta descriptions are the text snippets displayed in search engine results.
 As a result, they’re one of the first things a potential visitor will see.
 Optimizing this element helps you grab their attention and communicates important information to the search engine itself.
 Fortunately, setting up meta descriptions is simple if you use the free Yoast SEO plugin.
+Also, check our meta description examples to ensure you get your audience’s attention.

 How meta descriptions work (and why they matter)